ropensci/dev_guide/pkg_building.Rmd

 	both `?foobar` and `?foobar-package` for the package level manual file, using `@aliases` roxygen tag.

-* The package should contain at least one vignette providing an introduction to the primary package functions and use-cases.
+* The package should contain at least one vignette providing an introduction to the primary package functions and use cases.

 * As is the case for a README, top-level documentation or vignettes may be the first point of entry for users.
 If your package connects to a data source or online service, or wraps other software, it should provide enough information for users to understand the nature of the data, service, or software, and provide links to other relevant data and documentation.
 For instance, a the vignette intro or documentation should not merely read, "Provides access to GooberDB," but also include, "..., an online repository of Goober sightings in South America.
 More information about GooberDB, and documentation of database structure and metadata can be found at *link*.

 * We request all submissions to use `roxygen2` for documentation.  `roxygen2` is [an R package](http://cran.r-project.org/web/packages/roxygen2/index.html) that automatically compiles `.Rd` files to your `man` folder in your package from simple tags written above each function.